-Unavoidably, every process of amendment is influenced by the general political environment where the relevant discussion is proceeding.
+Every process of amendment is predictably influenced by the general political environment where the relevant discussion is proceeding.
 In that sense, an exaggerative approach to the issue is highly possible by political schemes, mainly of the opposition, on the basis of a political strategy of using people's understandable condemnation for canvassing.
-This danger of constitutional populism5 connects every possible amendment to the immediate solution of every economic and social problem that people in Greece are dealing with by presenting the Constitution as "savior machine".
-Nevertheless, the constitutional amendment shall improve the concept of democratic legitimacy of institutions and set a new framework, but it does not (and cannot) replace neither economic, nor social factors and cannot in any way affect the global financial system.6 Under this perspective, there is a thin line between improvements in institutional function towards the direction of restoration of the lost political trust to institutions on one hand and the manipulation of people's disappointment and anger by using the constitutional amendment as a tool on the other.
+This danger of constitutional populism (Sotirelis, 2011: 2) connects every possible amendment to the immediate solution of every economic and social problem that people in Greece are dealing with by presenting the Constitution as "savior machine".
+Nevertheless, the constitutional amendment shall improve the concept of democratic legitimacy of institutions and set a new framework, but it does not (and cannot) replace either economic or social factors and cannot in any way affect the global financial system (Drossos, 2013: 1-2).
+Under this perspective, there is a thin line between improvements in institutional function towards the direction of restoration of the lost political trust to institutions on one hand and the manipulation of people's disappointment and anger by using the constitutional amendment as a tool on the other.

-III.
 Institutional reform